mcaserta/time-series-concurrency-example/README.md

 timestamp we have in the Java map values.
 We declare a `timeValuesByTypeSortedByTimestamp` map, implemented by a `LinkedHashMap` because we want to preserve the iteration order of the map entries.
-Then we wrap all the keys in our original `timeValuesByType` map in a ArrayList as we need a `List` in order to then invoke `sort` on it.
+Then we wrap all the keys in our original `timeValuesByType` map in an ArrayList as we need a `List` in order to then invoke `sort` on it.
 The comparator function we are passing to sort is picking the timestamp of the relative entry in the original `timeValuesByType` map.
 We then iterate